 This annual guide from the Environmental Working Group, outlined below, empowers you with insights about foods with the most pesticides (“Dirty Dozen”), and those considered to be safer choices (“Clean Fifteen”).

 We want to make sure you have this health-saving information at your fingertips the next time you’re in the produce aisle.

 To truly defend your health, you need evidence-based strategies that keep pesticides like glyphosate out of your body—while supporting key organs and systems in the process.

-The good news is, we’ve developed a simple yet powerful new formula that can do just that…
+The good news is, ecoNugenics founder and clinical detoxification expert, Dr. Eliaz has developed a powerful natural binding that can do just that…

 What’s on YOUR Produce?